 Public bilingual schools are an attractive option for expats who are more eager to have their children interact with local students and learn the local language.
-These schools are officially part of the public system and most expats find the price is right, because they are usually free!
+These schools are officially part of the public system and are usually free.

 Instruction in bilingual schools is given in both English and German, and young expat children tend to achieve fluency in both languages quickly and efficiently.
 Older children may initially struggle, as the curriculum is tailored to those who have knowledge in both languages, but still, with a little determination they can also do well.

 Kids who attend these institutions tend to come from either multicultural or international backgrounds, creating a diverse learning environment and a unique cultural experience.
 As part of the state system, these schools follow the national curriculum or an IB curriculum.
 Some expat parents feel the local coursework is not adequately challenging, especially during the early years when play is given priority over lengthy learning hours.